Who doesn't love a great story?

 Review by Author Diana Stevan HERE.

+I enjoyed this story a lot.
 Jo-Anne has been a guest on the Scribbler.
-Read her interview HERE.
+Read her post HERE.

 #6 Guilty Innocence by Maggie James.